 International book publishers

-The 135 ads in Awesome Automobile Ads: 1930s Edition will blow him away.
-He will appreciate you as much as you appreciate him.
-Besides being fascinating in themselves, the ads tell much about the cars of those days—how they worked, how long they lasted and how economical they were, just for starters.
+Besides being fascinating in themselves, the 135 ads in this book tell much about the cars of those days—how they worked, how long they lasted and how economical they were, just for starters.
 The book is available in paperback or hardcover.

 Lost Stories of South Africa: Book 1